qcri-social/AIDR/Scrum-implementation.md

 ## Contents

-Stories should be small and specific.
+Stories should be concrete and testable.
 They have the following contents:

-* Clear and informative **headline** indicating what the story is about
+* Clear and informative **headline** indicating what users can do after the story is written, e.g. "Download tweets filtered by date"
-* Story **description** of what the story means from the perspective of its target users, e.g.: "As an operator, I want to ..." or "As a system administrator, I want to ..." or "As a developer, I want to ..."
+* Story **description** of what the feature means from the perspective of its target users, e.g.: "As an operator, I want to ..." or "As a system administrator, I want to ..." or "As a developer, I want to ..."
 * **Detailed acceptance criteria** indicating each of the elements that will be evaluated when reviewing the story
 * More details will be provided **on demand**.
-It is responsibility of the developers to ask for clarification.
+It is responsibility of the developers to ask for clarification when details are missing.

 ## Points